 Second, make and stick to an automatic investment plan.
 Many investors make emotionally-driven decisions and pull their money out during a down market.
 Only to watch that market go back up and balance out.
 Staying in your investments for the long haul is usually the safest and best strategy.

-The top trends for investors to know in 2020 include dwindling recession fears, a rise in earnings, a climbing stock market, the up-and-coming election, and a comeback of international markets.
+The top trends for investors to know in 2021 include: fears of an economic recession come true and potential recovery timeline, an increase in corporate earnings, a climbing stock market, a new Presidency, and a comeback of international markets.

 Looking to buy rental properties that can cash flow?